-During the fourth quarter of FY 2021-22, Public Works continued the recovery phase for the 2020 Lake and Bobcat Fires, and completed all remaining emergency contracts for the 2018 Woolsey Fire.
+During the first quarter of FY 2022-23, Public Works continued the recovery phase and managed the emergency contracts for the 2020 Lake and Bobcat Fires.
 In August 2020, the Lake Fire burned 31,089 acres and destroyed homes in the community of Lake Hughes.
-In September
+In September 2020, the Bobcat Fire burned 115,796 acres across the